Alessandro Strobbe Recoba

 You will no longer be able to eat blueberries: A chronicle on climate change and its effects on the Andean glaciers (documentary)

-Independent science communication film on global warming, its effects on tropical glaciers, and the risk that this represents in the communities of the Andes.
+Independent climate film on global warming, its effects on tropical glaciers, and the risk that this represents for the Andean communities.

 Special thanks to the British Embassy in Peru, the Newton Fund, the Peruvian National Institute for Research on Glaciers and Mountain Ecosystems (INAIGEM), British and Peruvian scientists financed by the Newton Fund, Germanwatch (German green NGO), Wayintsik (Peruvian green NGO), and Saúl Luciano.